baphometenreal/kyrgyzminecraft/README.md

 This isn't by any means official, as in not endorsed by Mojang or Microsoft, but I do hope to have the most translated and most up to date translation.
 ## How to install (in english)
 1. Download the latest release of "kyrgyzminecraft" from here
-2. Launch minecraft from version 1.20 to 1.21
+2. Launch minecraft from version 1.20 to 1.21.4 (i will not update past 1.21.5 due to the fact there is now official support for kyrgyz in this version and beyond xoxo)
 3. Go to "Resource packs"
 4. Click "Open pack folder"
 5. Unzip "kyrgyzminecraft vX"